 What is Fermi Level?

 The highest energy level that an electron can occupy at the absolute zero temperature is known as the Fermi Level.
 The Fermi level lies between the valence band and conduction band because at absolute zero temperature the electrons are all in the lowest energy state.
-Due to lack of sufficient energy at 0 Kelvin, the Fermi level can be considered as the sea of fermions (or electrons) above which no electrons exist.
+Due to the lack of sufficient energy at 0 Kelvin, the Fermi level can be considered as the sea of fermions (or electrons) above which no electrons exist.
 The Fermi level changes as the solids are warmed and as electrons are added to or withdrawn from the solid.

 Fermi Energy Level

-The reason for the existence of this energy level is due to Pauli’s exclusion principle which states two fermions cannot occupy that same quantum state.
+The reason for the existence of this energy level is due to Pauli’s exclusion principle, which states two fermions cannot occupy that same quantum state.
 So, if a system has more than one fermion, each fermion has a different set of magnetic quantum numbers associated with it.

 The Fermi Temperature can be defined as the energy of the Fermi level divided by the Boltzmann’s constant.
 It is also the temperature at which the energy of the electron is equal to the Fermi energy.
 It is the measure of the electrons in the lower states of energy in metal.